The health benefits of affection

 Kiss your way to wellbeing

-A good old smooch can be a lot of fun – but did you know it also has positive effects for our health?
+A good old smooch can be a lot of fun.
+Did you know it also has positive effects for our health?

 A fascinating study, published in the Western Journal of Communication, instructed couples to increase kissing over a period of six weeks.
 After the study, couples who kissed more noticed significant decreases in their total cholesterol and perceived stress and were more likely to feel satisfied in their relationship.